ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 }
 ```

-The display mode instructs ChilliSource whether to start your game "Windowed" or whether to start it "Fullscreen".
+The display mode tells ChilliSource whether to start your game "Windowed" or whether to start it "Fullscreen".

-NOTE: If you start the game fullscreen make sure you have some way to call CS::Application::Get()->Quit() as the window will have no close button.
+NOTE: If you start the game fullscreen make sure you have some way of calling CS::Application::Get()->Quit() as the window will have no close button.

 The cursor type is required if you want to see a mouse cursor.
-Due to the way the hardware accelerated display window works it always renders on top of the OS and therefore obscures the system mouse cursor.
-Setting the cursor type to "NonSystem" will render a software cursor (NOTE: The cursor is just a widget and can be configured to suit your game).
+The OpenGL ES display window always renders on top of the OS and therefore obscures the system mouse cursor.
+Setting the cursor type to "NonSystem" will render a software cursor (NOTE: The cursor is just a UI widget and can be configured to suit your game).
 If you want to hide the cursor completely just set the cursor type to "None".

 ## Running your Game

-If you want to see debug output from your application you should run it from terminal by navigating to the location of your app in terminal and then typing ./AppName to execute.
+If you want to see debug output from your application you should run it from terminal by navigating to the location of your app in terminal and then typing "./AppName" to execute.
 If you wish to run your app without debug output simply double-click the icon.

 NOTE: If you cannot run the app due to "Permission denied" you may need to make it executable by typing "chmod +x AppName" into a terminal.

 ## Debugging

-If you build a debug build then it will contain debug symbols.
-You can debug the app on the Pi using gdb (provided you are using the g++/gcc compiler).
-For example if you want to grab the stack trace of a crash run the app in the following way:
+You can debug "debug" builds on the Pi using gdb (provided you are using the g++/gcc compiler).
+You will probably want to read up on how to use gdb from the terminal; for example if you want to grab the stack trace of a crash run the app in the following way:

 ```
 gdb ./AppName